Skip to content

 Conclusion

-These were some of the ways how we're making our React Testing Library tests more readable and how we use query options to precisely pinpoint elements on the UI.
+These were some of the ways we're making our React Testing Library tests more readable and how we use query options to precisely pinpoint elements on the UI.

 Thanks for reading and have fun writing those tests!